 My health insurance plan jumped 24 percent this fall and dropped in quality of coverage.
 I’m not alone.
 Rising health insurance costs across the nation have many people worried.
-A recent 50-state poll released by the Partnership to Fight Chronic Disease revealed that 77 percent of consumers have experienced difficulty using their health insurance in the last year, and the impact of health premiums on budgets is a top concern for families.
+According to the Partnership to Fight Chronic Disease, 190 million Americans (59 percent of the population) is affected by one ore more chronic disease.

 So, while we wait for Congress and health insurance companies to figure out the healthcare landscape, what are your options?
 Here are 11 ways to slash or manage your medical costs.